-Usage of applications within security policies, such as Palo Alto Networks does it.
+[POLICY] Usage of applications within security policies, such as Palo Alto Networks does it.
 Currently, the applications can only be used for logs (which is already great!) but there is no simply way to use them within several policies.–> Possible since FortiOS v5.6, when the Inspection Mode is set to “Flow-based” and the NGFW Mode to “Policy-based”. –> However, this is not working stable.
 Refer to my comment on the Fortinet site.

 - [MGMT] I want to be able to ping the wan interface from any without presenting the ssh/https login prompt to anyone, too.
 Currently, if I am allowing an administrator to come from ::0/0 (or 0.0.0.0/0), both ping and ssh/https (etc.) are reachable.
 Though the login can be limited, I don’t want that anybody knows that there is a FortiGate in place.

 [MGMT] Configuration Revisions: It would be great to have a list of the last x full-configurations or configuration steps that were done on the firewall.
 Even better, a compare feature between two configurations, e.g., the one from yesterday compared to the one from last week.–> Thanks to James’ comment: this can be enabled via the CLI to store the config after each logout.